-The cataclysms in the financial markets in 2007 and 2008 – the collapse of the housing market; the sudden, stunning fall of storied companies like Lehman, Bear Stearns, and AIG; and the drying up of credit – were severe enough and happened so close together that they helped turn what might have been an ordinary recession into the worst economic crisis since the recession that ended in 1982 and in some respects since the Great Depression.
+The cataclysms in the financial markets in 2007 and 2008 – the collapse of the housing market; the sudden, stunning fall of storied companies like Lehman, Bear Stearns, and AIG; and the drying up of credit – were severe enough and happened so close together DHE [There is a HUGE difference between the failure of individual firms and “drying up of credit”.
+I doubt the former could produce the apocalypse you are asserting; the latter is very different.] that they helped turn what might have been an ordinary recession into the worst economic crisis PA/BG since the Great Depression.
+BB [In what respects is the current crisis not as significant as the recession in 1982?
+Why are we unwilling to say, as so many authorities have, that this is the worst crisis since the Depression?]since the Great Depression.
+BB [This sentence seems to suggest that the causes of the economic crisis may have included factors other than the financial crisis.
+If so, what were they?
+Are we trying to establish that the country would have gone into a recession even without the financial crisis and if so why?
+What evidence supports that notion?]

 [Downward spiral.
-The economy was poised for recession the crisis made it much worse; ; there was a downward spiral—crisis affected borrowing, which led to less investment, which led to more layoffs, etc.]
+The economy was poised for recession; DHE [this is 20-20 hindsight and hardly inarguable]; HM: how so?
+[PA need facts – as an example of areas where we will need to make sure that statements are coupled with facts, recognizing that this was put in brackets by the staff] the crisis made it much worse; HM: you must then be picking a time period to define the crisis, what is that time period? ; there was a downward spiral—crisis affected borrowing, which led to less investment, which led to more layoffs, etc.]

 As financial markets froze and asset prices collapsed, the biggest parts of the economy – business investment, consumption and state and local government spending – all plummeted.
-Unemployment spiked.
-While the economy partly recovered in 2009 – the banks started to recover, as did other industries which could now borrow again – unemployment remains high at the time of this writing and the outlook is unclear.
-[Insert more about the current economy, numbers of employed, numbers of discouraged workers, loss of output, regions affected by foreclosures, etc.]US GDP quarterly changes: 1970-present
+BB [I wonder if we need to make more of a point about the fall of asset prices including for example the collapse of the securities bubble which devastated investments.]
+Unemployment spiked. .[PA Cover other major impacts such as foreclosures due to rising unemployment,etc] While the economy partly recovered in 2009 – PA with financial institutions bouncing back and many [some?] industries which could now PA be able to borrow again – unemployment remains high at the time of this writing and the outlook is unclear. .[PA Need to watch use of present tense given a certain publishing date and should stay away from prospective statements] [Insert more about the current economy, numbers of employed, numbers of discouraged workers, loss of output, regions affected by foreclosures, etc.].
+DHE Why are we devoting space to a current economic outlook that will be obsolete and is beyond our mandate?]; WMT: GDP figured needs context.

+HM: Also quotes from regular people, not just ‘experts’.

+US GDP quarterly changes: 1970-present BB [Why do we have the chart here even though we are not discussing the effect of the financial crisis on production?
+I think that it is important to include a discussion of the impact on production.]
+[PA this chart is unexplained and seems unrelated to proximate text]